Iretha/data-structures-and-algorithms/docs/alg-80-linked-lists.md

 ## 3).
 Detect if is a Circular Linked List
 Well, this is a tricky task, because you should not only detect if there is a loop, but you also should keep in mind, that the length of the loop should be equal to the list size.

+## 4).
+Detect and remove loop form a linked list
+Detect the loop using Floyd’s Cycle detection algorithm and get the pointer to a loop node.
+Count the number of nodes in the loop.
+Let the count be N.
+Fix one pointer to the head and another to a Nth node from the head.
+Move both pointers at the same pace, they will meet at loop starting node.
+Get a pointer to the last node of the loop and make next of it as NULL.